 where $\vect x$ is the vector of expansion coefficients of $\phi$, $\tilde m_x$ and $m_z$, and $\mat A$, $\mat B$ and $\mat C$ are matrices independent from $k_x$.
 This quadratic eigenvalue problem can be rewritten as a generalised linear eigenvalue problem:

-which can be solved using the standard QZ algorithm.\footnote{In practice, for better numerical stability, it is advantageous to rewrite the weak form in terms of the scaled variables $\tilde m_x' \coloneqq a \tilde m_x$, $m_z' \coloneqq a m_z$ and $k_x' \coloneqq a k_x$, where $a$ is a length comparable with the thickness of the ferromagnetic layers.
-This ensures the elements of all matrix blocks have similar magnitude.} Since all matrices in the eigenproblem written in terms of $\phi$, $\tilde m_x$ and $m_z$ are real, the phases of eigenvectors corresponding to propagative modes (modes with real $k_x$) can be chosen so that the profiles $\phi(z)$ and $m_z(z)$ are real whereas $m_x(z)$ is imaginary.
+which can be solved using the standard QZ algorithm~\footnote{In practice, for better numerical stability, it is advantageous to rewrite the weak form in terms of the scaled variables $\tilde m_x' \coloneqq a \tilde m_x$, $m_z' \coloneqq a m_z$ and $k_x' \coloneqq a k_x$, where $a$ is a length comparable with the thickness of the ferromagnetic layers.
+This ensures the elements of all matrix blocks have similar magnitude.}.
+When damping is neglected, all matrices in the eigenproblem written in terms of $\phi$, $\tilde m_x$ and $m_z$ are real, so the phases of eigenvectors corresponding to propagative modes (modes with real $k_x$) can be chosen so that the profiles $\phi(z)$ and $m_z(z)$ are real whereas $m_x(z)$ is imaginary.